To launch a crowdfunding campaign, you have two options:

 A crowdfunding expert will know all the ins and outs of crowdfunding, be up-to-date on all the crowdfunding trends and understand what works (or doesn’t work) for each project category.
 They’ll also act as the Project Manager for your campaign, ensuring that everyone on the team is on the right track for a launch that meets your goals.

 This is where I come in.
 I’ve worked at crowdfunding agencies, launched products on crowdfunding and now help people successfully launch products for a living.
 Before we go on, I’m going to be frank with you – Kickstarter and Indiegogo have been around for over 10 years now so I’m not the only one; there are a lot of crowdfunding consultants out there.
 However, if you like what you’re reading, maybe we’ll be a good fit to work together.
-If you’re interested in working together, feel free to get in touch using the form.
+If you’re interested in working together, feel free to get in touch.

 If you enjoyed this article, it would mean the world to me if you could share it on Twitter.